-LABORATORIES WILL MEET DURING THE FIRST WEEK OF THE SEMESTER, BEGINNING WEDNESDAY, AUGUST 29, 2012, and will include safety orientation, introduction to the lab, and Experiment 0.
+LABORATORIES WILL MEET DURING THE FIRST WEEK OF THE SEMESTER, BEGINNING MONDAY, FEBRUARY 6.
+The first meeting will include safety orientation and introduction to the lab.
 Attendance at the safety orientation is required before any laboratory experiment may be done.